Alfresco/SearchServices/e2e-test/generator-alfresco-docker-compose/README.md

 ```

 * `.env` includes default values for Docker Compose environment variables
-* `docker-compose-ce.yml` is the base Docker Compose Template for Alfresco Community deployment (for ACS 6.2 and ACS 6.1)
+* `docker-compose-ce.yml` is the base Docker Compose Template for Alfresco Community deployment (for latest, ACS 6.2 and ACS 6.1)
-* `docker-compose-ee.yml` is the base Docker Compose Template for Alfresco Enterprise deployment (for ACS 6.2 and ACS 6.1)
+* `docker-compose-ee.yml` is the base Docker Compose Template for Alfresco Enterprise deployment (for latest, ACS 6.2 and ACS 6.1)
 * `alfresco` includes a Dockerfile template to start Alfresco Repository
   * `model` includes a default content model (Sharding Explicit Routing or empty).
 This `empty` file is required for Dockerfile to work, so it should not be deleted.
 * `share` includes a Dockerfile template to start Share Web Application